Subtitle generator with no file-size limit

 What about hour-long lecture or podcast videos?

-Whisper-Turbo can transcribe arbitrarily long audio.
+Whisper can transcribe arbitrarily long audio.
 The browser processes the file in chunks, so a 60-minute lecture caption-and-burn typically takes 15–25 minutes total on a recent laptop.
 Compare that to Veed's 15-minute free-tier cap (which would force a $24/month upgrade just to start).